crumblingstatue/hexerator/features.md

 You can have different views into different regions of the same file, with different column counts and other configurable properties.

+## Lua scripting support

+You can write Lua scripts to:
+- Fill a selection
+- Generate a custom color palette
+- More coming in the future

 ## External command support

 Support for executing a custom external command on selected data.